Sociology, Social Policy and Crime

 The modules for this course can be found in the latest programme specification.

-- Contemporary Sociology and Crime
+- Contemporary Sociology and Crime.
+20 credits

-- Policing Punishment and Crime
+- Policing, Punishment and Change.
+20 credits

-- Researching the Social World
+- Researching the Social World.
+20 credits

 Learning activities and assessment